linagora/activecmis/README.md

 - Write support and the ability to create new objects.
 - Support for paging

+## Changes since 0.3.9 ##
+- Added the ability to retrieve link folders

 ## Changes since 0.3.8 ##
 - Added the ability to set cookies
-- Added the ability to display link folders
 - Added the ability to save data outside the library to another log file

 ## Changes since 0.3.5 ##